ryshoooo/food-me/README.md

 # FOOD-ME

-A simple generic database middleware, that supports OIDC as an authentication method for a database.
+A simple generic database middleware, that supports OIDC as an authentication method.

 TODO: